U.S. Department of Transportation

-A new small-scale wind tunnel has been placed into service to complement the capabilities of our large wind tunnel.
+A new small-scale, closed-circuit wind tunnel has been placed into service to complement the capabilities of the large wind tunnel at Turner-Fairbank Highway Research Center.
 This new facility will be used for flow visualization and other special studies.
 So far, it has been used for particle image velocimetry (PIV) projects, wind pressure measurements on generic deck sections, and evaluation of pressure sensitive paint (PSP) and shear stress sensitive film (S3F) technologies.
 This is an ongoing project.

 Tapered Cylinder Aerodynamics Research

-Experimental parametric study of tapered cylinders of varying cross sectional shape, in incompressible laminar flow.
-Study of aerodynamic forces and moments and their frequency response.
-Determination of optimum shapes and dynamic response to wind excitation.
+This research consists of an experimental parametric study of tapered cylinders of varying cross-sectional shapes tested in incompressible laminar flow.
+The research will also study aerodynamic forces and moments and their frequency response, and determine optimum shapes and dynamic response to wind excitation.
 This project had been on hold, but was recently restarted.

 Aerodynamic Investigation of Generic Bridge Section Shapes

-Aerodynamic investigation of representative generic bridge section shapes.
+This study will be an aerodynamic investigation of representative generic bridge section shapes.
 The spectrum of shapes studied covers a large number of the geometrical layouts in service today.
-The purpose of the study is to determine the static and dynamic aerodynamic characteristics of these basic shapes in order to support design and development process by introducing aerodynamic information early in the design process.
+The purpose of the study is to determine the static and dynamic aerodynamic characteristics of these basic shapes in order to support the design and development process by introducing aerodynamic information early in the design process.
 This is an ongoing project.